rxtted/rottenfm-plugin/README.md

 1. In your Vencord source tree, create `src/userplugins/` if it does not exist.
 2. Copy `rottenfm.tsx` into `src/userplugins/rottenfm.tsx`.
 3. Rebuild Vencord and restart Discord.
+(Follow the article referenced below if unsure how to build from source)

 Reference: https://docs.vencord.dev/installing/custom-plugins/